seannowotny/git-presentation/README.md

 ## Commits

-### Commits are how we save changes made, together with a description of what changes we made
+### Commits are how we save changes.
+Every commit is privided with a description.

 The commit message has a convention- It should describe what you are changing and be in present tense